iejMac/video2dataset/README.md

 ## Benchmarks

+As stated at the top of the README - video2dataset is capable of downloading 10M videos in 12h.
+For more details on end2end performance please see specific runs in [dataset examples](https://github.com/iejMac/video2dataset/tree/main/dataset_examples) as there are nuances to video (how long it is, where it comes from etc.).
+For example it takes considerably longer to pul videos from youtube than just mp4 links (compare [WebVid.md](https://github.com/iejMac/video2dataset/tree/main/dataset_examples/WebVid.md) to [VideoCC.md](https://github.com/iejMac/video2dataset/tree/main/dataset_examples/VideoCC.md)).
+Each example should have a "Performance" statement at the bottom which should contain info about download/processing performance (video/s, Mb/s) along with a cost estimate on popular cloud infrastructure.

-For information about video2dataset speed please check out the [benchmark suite](https://github.com/iejMac/video2dataset/tree/main/benchmark) which contains code that produces performance numbers for subsamplers, over a grid of parameters, on a given architecture.
+For information about video2dataset subsampler speed please check out the [benchmark suite](https://github.com/iejMac/video2dataset/tree/main/benchmark) which contains code that produces performance numbers for subsamplers, over a grid of parameters, on a given architecture.
 It also contains a json file with some results we produced.
 This can be used to estimate costs of big runs and also to optimize the subsamplers.
+NOTE: cost can drastically vary based on chosen subsampler configuration.

 ## Citation
 ```